Aries-Markets/aptos-nft-dao-registry/README.md

 https://raw.githubusercontent.com/Aries-Markets/aptos-nft-dao-registry/main/release/images/lemur-lounge-logo-testnet.jpeg
 ```

-- Then, you have completed the registry, pushed the changes to the remote branch and created a pull request, waiting for the PR to be merged into the main branch.
+- Then, you have completed the registry, pushed the changes to the remote branch and created a pull request onto original repo, waiting for the PR to be merged into the main branch.

 When the merge is complete, it will take **about five minutes** to display Your DAO in the OrderDAO's list.